bdeore/design-patterns-array-visitors/README.md

 ADT Design:

-MyArray: api is very close to that of the vector.
+MyArray: API is very close to that of the vector.
 I have only implemented the necessary methods.

-MyArrayList: api is very small as other operations are NOT needed for this assignment.
+MyArrayList: API is very small as all the MyArray operations are NOT needed for this assignment.

 ```commandline